What is Relationship OCD ?

 Types of relationship OCD

 There are two types of Relationship OCD.
-The first one is relationship focused OCD. this focuses on the actual relationship.
-“Are we a good fit?, Are we meant for eachother?”
-The second type is partner focused OCD.
-This focuses on the qualities and traits of their partner and constantly evaluates their partners qualities, physical appearance, personality attributes, emotional stability, social abilities.
-“Is he smart enough?, Her teeth are crooked, he is too introverted, ect.
-Relationship OCD can take one one or both of these forms.
+The first one is relationship focused OCD.
+This focuses on the actual relationship.
+“Are we a good fit?, Are we meant for each other?”
+The second type is partner-focused OCD.
+This focuses on the qualities and traits of their partner and constantly evaluates their partner's qualities, physical appearance, personality attributes, emotional stability, and social abilities.
+“Is he smart enough?, Her teeth are crooked, he is too introverted, etc. Relationship OCD can take one or both of these forms.

 Examples of relationship OCD